Stay in the know

 How exactly could technology have this kind of impact on your employees’ and customers’ lives?

 Well, think about this way.
-If your training department was using your employee communications app to post, share and invite interactions with training videos and content on how to perform the Heimlich Manoeuvre if and when customers ever choked, you could ensure that your employees were fully equipped and ready to handle such situations if they ever did occur.
+If your training department was using an internal communication mobile apps to post, share and invite interactions with training videos and content on how to perform the Heimlich Manoeuvre if and when customers ever choked, you could ensure that your employees were fully equipped and ready to handle such situations if they ever did occur.

 Reason #3: Post-crisis, an ESN creates a more efficient feedback loop